gdw-workshop/2021_GDW_Workshop/exercises/download_exercise.md

 Search for `Chlamydia psittaci`.
 This will take you to the genome overview page for this organism.

 You will notice a number of things on this overview page:
-- There are actually 61 _C. psittaci_ genomes.
+- There are actually 71 _C. psittaci_ genome assemblies.
 One of these has been designated a "Representative genome".
 We'll download this one.
 - There are a number of paths to the actual genome sequence(s).
 One simple path is at the top of the page, where there are links to "Download sequences in FASTA format."
    - Hover over the link to download the genome sequence in FASTA format.
 Note that this link points to this URL: